striblab/mn-elections-api/spec/CONTEST.md

   // The descriptive name of the area of the contest.
   area: 'Minneapolis',

+  // The sub-division of the area, such as council member ward.
+  subArea: 'Ward 2',

+  // Seat name, such as Council Member A
+  seatName: 'A',

   // Other district codes that may be attached for reference, and determined
   // from district and type